Chili Public Library

 Ogden Farmers’ Library

-Established in 1815 to serve the growing village of Spencerport, Ogden Farmers’ Library has served the community from its current location since 1992.
+Established in 1815 to serve the growing village of Spencerport, the Ogden Farmers’ Library has served the community from its current location since 1992.

 Fairport Public Library